The Trials, Victories & Adventures of Los PaulOS

 My elder brother (Patrick.. not Leong ) had guitar lessons when he was young, and when he left home after form 5, picked up the guitar during his uni days, playing for Charismatic Prayer meets.
 Being impressionable, I also picked up the guitar, hammering on it 2 hours a day, irritating everyone in my aunt's house.

 I chanced upon Hard Rock Cafe in 1992, watchin Asia Beat, and was caught up with this cool chinese guy (with long hair), and watched him play a 5-6 string bass.
-PLaying "Let's Groove Tonight" by EWF, i loved the beat and style, and from then I fell in love with the bass.
+Playing "Let's Groove Tonight" by EWF, i loved the beat and style, and from then I fell in love with the bass.
+Looking back I now know that it was Yamaha TRB 5.

 I used to lug my guitar to college and back ondays that I played at Charismatic Prayer meets, striking up conversations with classmates, who were interested in music.
 A malay guy, named Azmi, decided to teach me the roots for bass..
 And the first song we picked up to play in da band was "Sweet Child Of Mine" and that was practically the only song I knew how to play.
 Everytime we went to the studio was that song over and over again. plus 1-3 other songs, Nirvana, Bon Jovi etc.